mcoutanche/azure-json/learn-linked-template/README.md

 apiVersion:     Version of the REST API to use for creating the resource.
 Each resource provider publishes its own API versions, so this value is specific to the type.
 name:           Name of the resource.

-Local template
-Linked temaplte
-Pipeline

-modularize the template by creating a linked template, you store the linked template in a storage account, and secure the linked template by using SAS token, and you learn how to create a DevOps pipeline to deploy templates.
+Linked template modularize the template by creating a linked template, you store the linked template in a storage account, and secure the linked template by using SAS
+                token, and you learn how to create a DevOps pipeline to deploy templates.